Death Classification: Line of Duty Death

 Following his arrest, Guy Sprague retained the services of Attorney Barrett O’Hara.
 On April 15, 1931, Sprague was held to the Grand Jury by the Coroner for murder.
 Sprague, a retired millionaire grain broker, claimed his pistol went off accidentally.
 On November 20, 1931, Sprague was found not guilty by a jury in the court of Judge Rush.

-Officer Gallagher was waked at his residence located at 1042 West Waveland Avenue and his funeral mass was held at St. Mary of the Lake Church located at 4200 North Sheridan Road.
+Officer Gallagher was waked at his residence located at 1042 West Waveland Avenue.
+His funeral mass was held at St. Mary of the Lake Church located at 4200 North Sheridan Road.
 He was laid to rest on April 17, 1931 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in the Northwest corner of Lot 9, Block 5, Section B.

 Patrolman Patrick James Gallagher, born January 7, 1890, received his Probationary Appointment to the Chicago Police Department on December 13, 1917.
 He was awarded The Chicago Tribune Award for Police Heroes during his career.